Hugh472/zli/README.md

 ## Install

 ```
-npm i -g @bastionzero/zli
+brew tap bastionzero/tap
+brew install bastionzero/tap/zli
 ```

 ## Developer processes

 ### Build and test

 ```
 npm run start -- <cmd> [args] --flag flagArg
 ```

 ### Run against stage or dev

 The following command is hidden from the help menu:

 ```
 npm run start -- <cmd> [args] --configName <prod | stage | dev>
 zli --configName <prod | stage | dev>
 ```

 ## Release Process

 We use [pkg](https://github.com/vercel/pkg) to package the node.js application into a single executable that can be run even without node or any npm dependencies are installed.
 The target executables can be configured in the `package.json` file for different OSs as documented [here](https://github.com/vercel/pkg#targets) but the default is to build windows, mac, and linux executable for the current node.js version and arch.
 Use `npm run release` to package the app and output executables to a `bin` directory.

 ### Release Versioning